fusaa/fusaa/README.md

 - ⚡ Fun fact: ...
 -->

-I aim to perform studies and develop solutions using Machine Learning techniques to solve business problems.
+I aim to perform studies and develop solutions using computer skills and techniques to solve business problems.
 I enjoy developing data solutions through programming, Data Analysis, Machine Learning and Statistics methods.

-A project has different stages, from understanding the business problem, data desin, collecting and cleaning, feature engineering, data modelling, testing algorithms' model performance and deployment.
-All of this with careful thought of the conclusive part, which translates into value.
+A project has different stages, from understanding the business problem, data design, collecting and cleaning, feature engineering, data modelling, and testing algorithms' model performance and deployment — all of this with careful thought of the conclusive part, which translates into value.

 ## Main Tools I have been using lately
 ---